DanielBrittainJr/WatchdogAutoTransfer/README.md

 # WatchdogAutoTransfer
 Automatically send files from client to server when a new file is created by using the watchdog library to monitor a folder for new files and socket to transfer them.

+I personally use this to passively download files from the internet on my main PC and they are automatically sent to my Raspberry PI device.

 Instructions for use: